ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading-basics.md

     - and then resumes the thread.

-## Ex: Run a task on a thread with a variable - auto free on terminate
+## Example: Run a task on a thread with a variable - auto free on terminate

 ```pascal linenums="1"
 program EX1SingleThread;